BiTinerary/AutOptimizer/README.md

 * then `doubleclick` the executable to load the desired prog.<br>
 * `exit` then rinse and repeat for each desired task. <br>

-(Then running this, rudementary and repetitive, series of programs across hundreds/thousands of computers for repair or diagnostics)
+(Then running this, rudimentary/repetitive, series of programs across thousands of computers to conduct diagnostics and repair)
 <p align="center">
 <img src='http://s16.postimg.org/gxucqw6k5/Untitled.png'>
 </center>